goshiphq/goship-cms/content/articles/ltl-freight-shipping.md

 ## LTL vs FTL: What Is the Difference Between LTL and FTL Shipping Methods?

-There is a difference between less-than-truckload (LTL) and full truckload (FTL) shipping.
+There is a difference between less than truckload (LTL) and full truckload (FTL) shipping modes.
 In LTL shipping, your freight does not take an entire space in the trailer.
 Also, there are other shipments from different shippers combined with your freight.
 Basically, in LTL, you share the truck space with other shippers.
-In full truckload, you pay and use the entire freight trailer, even if it does not necessarily full.
+In [full truckload](https://www.goship.com/posts/when-should-you-switch-to-full-truckload-shipping), you pay and use the entire freight trailer and deliver your goods with no additional stops.

-## Benefits of LTL freight shipping with GoShip.com

-LTL freight shipping can be extremely beneficial and cost-efficient.
-If you are using the right service, it works even better.
-Generally, LTL shipping lets you:

-* Save costs
-* Easily book and track shipments
-* Choose from a variety of carriers

-## How GoShip can make your LTL freight shipping experience better?
+## How GoShip Can Improve Your LTL Freight Shipping?

 ### Instant quotes